 Inpatient Treatment for Glomerulonephritis in Children

-NYU Langone specialists offer treatments in the hospital for children with severe glomerulonephritis, which causes inflammation in the kidneys’ filtering structures.
+Specialists at Hassenfeld Children’s Hospital of New York at NYU Langone offer treatments in the hospital for children with severe glomerulonephritis, which causes inflammation in the kidneys’ filtering structures.
 These therapies are often recommended to prevent serious kidney damage in children with acute, or sudden, glomerulonephritis or for children with ongoing inflammation who have developed chronic kidney disease.

 Plasmapheresis, or plasma exchange, is a procedure used to remove autoantibodies—immune system proteins that attack tissues in the body—from the blood.
 In some instances, doctors may recommend this treatment if your child has severe glomerulonephritis due to an autoimmune condition that is not responding well to medications that suppress the immune system.